14 Ways In Which Cross Browser Testing Ensures A Better UX

 Nothing kills customer satisfaction more than compromised accessibility.
 Properties like CSS Gradients, CSS Opacity, and more vary their behavior from one browser to another.
 For people who are visually impaired, such cross browser incompatible CSS can lead to a bad UX of your website.
 Not only will they abandon your web-applications, but they can also post about it on Social media too if they like.

 Also, if a website is not accessible then it may hamper its own Google search engine rankings.
-Let us have a look at the cross browser compatibility of above-stated CSS properties.
+Let us have a look at the cross browser compatibility of the above-stated CSS properties.

 - Cross browser support for CSS Gradients: